For data request that are approved there are two options for accessing the data:

 What is In-reach?

-In-reach is a closed-box system, meaning that you remotely access a virtual system within our unit to work on the data.
+In-reach is a closed-box, windows-based, system, meaning that you remotely access a virtual system within our unit to work on the data.
 You cannot copy the data onto your own hard disk.

 Why do we use In-reach?